Future Models - Jeep 2018 Grand Cherokee

 Producing a formidable 527kW of power and 874Nm of torque, the Trackhawk –

-which is still to be confirmed for launch in Australia – handily dispatches the
+which is yet to be confirmed for launch in Australia – handily dispatches of

-0-100km/h sprint in a scant 3.6 seconds, while on its way to a top speed of
+zero to 100km/h sprint in a scant 3.6 seconds while on its way to a top speed

 Tesla Motors will be quick to point out that its all-electric Model X P100D can

 dash to 100km/h from standstill in 3.1 seconds with Ludicrous mode enabled,

 pipping the Grand Cherokee by half a second.

 Similarly, the Bentley Bentayga W12 claims a terminal velocity of 301km/h,

 which is 11km/h more than the Trackhawk can manage.

 Nevertheless, the Jeep is said to be capable of covering 400m in only 11.6